 Donna Lee Coles

 Donna Lee Coles is a dedicated parks and recreation professional with more than 20 years of service with New York State Parks.
 She currently serves as Golf Clubhouse Supervisor at Sunken Meadow State Park, where she oversees daily clubhouse operations and delivers a welcoming, high-quality experience for golfers and park visitors.
 Her career reflects a deep commitment to public service, customer engagement, and the effective management of golf and park facilities.
 Donna began her career with New York State Parks in administrative roles at Belmont Lake State Park /Engineering Dept before transitioning into revenue and tolls operations-focused positions gaining a broad experience with staff supervision and visitor services at Sunken Meadow State Park.
-She later served as Park Supervisor 2 at Montauk Downs State Park, gaining a broader experience at the golf course and clubhouse facilitating and securing high demand golf outings at MTK Downs golf course , pool operations, event and park operations at MTK point lighthouse, staff supervision, and visitor services of the nine east end state parks.
-Her work has consistently bridged operational excellence with strong customer service, ensuring golf and parks run efficiently while remaining accessible and enjoyable for the public.
+She later served as Park Supervisor 2 at Montauk Downs State Park, gaining a broader experience at the golf course and clubhouse facilitating and securing a high demand golf outings at MTK Downs golf course; a focus on pool operations, event and park operations at MTK Point,Hither Hills, Camp Hero/MTK lighthouse, staff supervision, and visitor services of the nine east end state parks.
+Her work has consistently bridged operational excellence with strong customer service, ensuring golf and parks run safely and efficiently while remaining accessible and enjoyable for the public.
 She holds a Bachelor of Arts in English Language and Literature from Stony Brook University and brings strong communication and organizational skills to every role she undertakes.
 Donna’s contributions have been recognized through her nomination for a women’s leadership award, highlighting her impact and leadership within the state parks system.
 Her career reflects a lasting dedication to preserving office of parks recreation and historic preservation of public spaces and enhancing the golf and park experiences of those who visit them.

 • Stony Brook University- B.A.